User Case: How Do I Move Photos from Flickr to Google Drive?

 "I'm using two cloud drives, Flickr and Google Drive.
 I store all my photos on Flickr, but now I want to move the photos to Google Drive.
 I know I can download photos from Flickr to my local hard drive, and then put them to my Google Drive.
 What bothers me is that this way takes a lot of time, the download and upload speed depends on data size and network speed.
 So, can I move photos from Flickr faster to Google Drive?"

-How to Transfer Photos from Flickr to Google Drive Faster
+Fast Way to Transfer Photos from Flickr to Google Drive without Downloading

-If you want to migrate from Flickr directly to Google Drive, MultCloud can help a lot.
+If you want to migrate from Flickr directly to Google Drive without downloading, MultCloud can help a lot.
 MultCloud is a web-based cloud file manager that integrates multiple cloud storage services in one platform, to manage and transfer files in a faster way.
 For example, you can use it to migrate files from MEGA to another cloud storage, migrate files from Dropbox to Google Drive, etc.

-Currently, MultCloud supports adding many popular cloud storage services, including Dropbox, Google Drive, Google Photos, OneDrive, MEGA, Flickr, FTP, Box, pCloud, Amazon S3, and even NAS, FTP/SFTP, Shared with me and Shared Drive.
+Currently, MultCloud supports adding many popular cloud storage services, including Dropbox, Google Drive, Google Photos, iCloud Photos, iCloud Drive, OneDrive, MEGA, Flickr, FTP, Box, pCloud, Amazon S3, and even NAS, FTP/SFTP, Shared with me and Shared Drive.
 Therefore, managing multiple cloud storage accounts in the same interface becomes very simple.

 The following section is a guide showing you how to quickly move Flickr photos to Google Drive.